📞 Speak with someone today: 423-202-3008

 Closest clinic: Weber City (8 miles)

-Sullivan County's Bloomingdale community is well-served by our Weber City opioid clinic.
+Sullivan County's Bloomingdale community is well-served by our Weber City clinic.

 📍 Mt.
 Carmel, TN